efroemling/ballistica/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Description
 Describe the bug.
-Do not forget to fill the title.
-Make sure you're running game without any modifications.
+Make sure you're running the game without any modifications.

 ### Steps to reproduce
 1. Launch BombSquad